TrinityEmulator/TrinityEmulator/README.md

 * **Stability.** Trinity is not yet stable, especially the version we release is that of the paper submission time to prevent recent fixes/improvements from affecting the evaluation results.
 Therefore, freezing and crashing can sometimes happen, normally a system reboot can resolve the issues.

-The following parts of README are not important to the artifact evaluation process, feel free to skip them.
+The following parts of README are not important to the running of Trinity and result reproducing, feel free to skip them.

 ### 4. Code Organization